ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 I was able to connect to two different networks without issues and Bluetooth worked without issue with my Pixel Buds-A.

-### Speakers

-The speakers which are really low for some reason and do not get better even at the lightest volume for some reason, perhaps driver/PipeWire updates will help in the future but I'm not sure.

 ### Ports

 Getting used to only 2x USB-C ports is going to be interesting (I did give Apple a lot of shit when they did it) so I'll have an Anker adapter with an SD card (useful for Pi usage), HDMI and USB-A ports.